nekomeowww/BridgeTokens/README.md

 ![shadowtokens_github](/src/assets/docs/6.png)

 **5**.
-The interface will now display the transfer progress, which includes waiting for block confirmations on the source network and for the bridge oracles to validate the transaction and mint or release your assets on the destination network.
-Once complete, the success message will pop up with a link to view the confirmed transaction on the destination network.
+The interface will now display the transfer progress, which includes waiting for block confirmations on the source network and for the bridge oracles to validate the transaction and mint or release your assets on the destination chain.
+Once complete, the success message will pop up with a link to view the confirmed transaction on the destination chain's block explorer..

 *Note: In some cases, the transfer may take longer than expected (>5 minutes) due to the fixed gas prices used by the bridge mediator.
 If this happens, please monitor the block explorer link provided.
 Your funds are safe and will eventually arrive.*